OUR LEADERSHIP TEAM - THE BOARD

 The purpose of the BHTC is to impact the response to victims of human trafficking through outreach and advocacy activities, to coordinate informational, educational, and training seminars, and identify resources available.
 Further, the Coalition will partner with the general public, those who serve it and all community partners; to raise awareness of the issues relating to the foreign and domestic trafficking of men, women, and children.
 The BHTC is in and of itself a clearinghouse, advocacy and networking forum and is not a provider of direct services.

 Nelson is the Director of Special Services at Covenant House Florida.
 He serves as BHTC's Treasurer and Chairs the STRIPES sub-committee.

 Michelle directed international programs for Tampep Onlus.
 She serves as BHTC's Community Communications Specialist.

 Jumorrow is the Victim Advocate at Florida Atlantic University Police Department.
-She serves as Vice President of Education and Outreach.
+She serves as President of the Coalition.